 The Braeside picnic lunch aims to reduce non-biodegradable waste by using biodegradable sandwich boxes and other packaging wherever possible.
 Resident groups follow the following arrangement:

-- At approx. 9.45am the group return to the dining room with their lunch box (It is essential that pupils bring a good lunch box about 2 litre in capacity).
+- After breakfast the group collect their sandwiches, fillings are chosen in advance.
+(It is essential that pupils bring a good lunch box about 2 litre in capacity)

-- Pupils choose other items for their lunch from fresh fruit, dried fruits, cut vegetables, cheese cubes and cherry tomatoes.
+- Pupils choose other items for their lunch from fresh fruit, dried fruits, cut vegetables, cheese cubes, cherry tomatoes, crisps and biscuit bars.
 Paper bags are available to put these into if needed.